exoplatform/exo-documentation/docs/Forum.rst

 2. Click |image40| on the top or bottom of the topic.

 3. Enter your message in the textbox.
-Use:ref:`BBCodes <Regularusers-UsingBBCodes>`to format texts, or insert
-images, videos and links.
+Use :ref:`BBCodes <Regularusers-UsingBBCodes>` to format texts, or insert images, videos and links.

 |image41|